fstrauf/roadvagabonds/content/blog/could-you-convert-the-troopy-into-a-solar-overland-vehicle/index.md

 3. hour 75%; 1.2kW * 75% = 0.9kWh
 4. hour 50%; 1.2kW * 50% = 0.6kWh

-Let's use an average: 0.9
+--> an average: 0.9kWh

-Watt = Volt * Ampere

-In case you forgot most of what you learned about electricity (like I did) then check [this](https://www.solarquotes.com.au/how-does-solar-power-work/how-much-power-do-i-need/)

-If a battery is rated at 100 amp hours it should deliver 5 amps of power for 20 hours or 20 amps of power for 5 hours.
-[2](https://itechworld.com.au/blogs/learn/102204998-how-to-calculate-your-solar-power-requirements)

 # electric engine - how much power do I need

 Let's assume we run a similar system to these guys [here](https://www.tembo4x4-elv.com/Technical-Specs).

-They have a battery capacity of 28,4kWh and claim a range of 80km with this.
+They have a battery capacity of 28,4kWh and claim a range of 80km.

 Our Solar setup delivers an average of 0.9 kWh using that to charge the 28.4 would take roughly 31 hours (of good sunlight).